coupergateway/couper-examples/configuration-files/README.md

 ### Stage environment file

-So lets build the image again and let's add the `stage.hcl` to the build process.
+So let's build the image again and this time add the `stage.hcl` to the build process:

 ```hcl
 server {